Deepak9009/Deepak9009/README.md

 # <h2 align="left">Hi 👋!
 My name is Deepak Rajput.</h2>
 - 👀 I’m a Final Year Student.
-- 🌱 I’m a Web development.
+- 🌱 I’m a Web developer.
 - 💞️ I’m looking to collaborate in the field of computional Sciences
 - 📫 How to reach me deepak.rajput_cs20@gla.ac.in or draj8469@gmail.com